raspberrypilearning/getting-started-with-guis/en/step_2.md

 --- task ---

-Save and then run your file.
+Save and then run the file.
 You should see a GUI window that looks like this:

 ![A GUI with a title bar containing the text 'Hello world'.
 The rest of the window is blank.](images/first-app.png)

+Your window will look different depending on whether you are using Windows, Mac OS or Linux.

 --- /task ---